paul-duvall/100-days-of-code/log.md

 **Link(s) to work**
 1. Javascript documentation page - https://codepen.io/duvallpj/pen/wxOQrG

-### Day 73: 15 August, Wednesday
+### Day 73: 16 August, Thursday

 **Today's Progress**: Started the FCC Javascript ES6 section, quickly hit a road block and sidestepped into learning about higher order functions, watching video from Traversy Media - https://www.youtube.com/watch?v=rRgD1yVwIvE.

 **Thoughts** Took some time to learn about higher order functions - begun to understand using forEach, map, sort and reduce.
 Will need to practice some away from video for it to sink in.
+Also learnt about arrow functions.

+**Link(s) to work**
+None

+### Day 74: 17 August, Friday

+**Today's Progress**: Continued with the Javascript ES6 section on FCC

+**Thoughts** There are some tricky concepts here and I am taking my time to try and understand them as best I can, making use of other resources to try to properly understand new concepts such as the rest and spread operators and destructuring assignment.

 **Link(s) to work**
 None